 We at Opvizor have used Bots for quite some time to access our different vSphere environments from anywhere in the world.
 While travelling, it became pretty annoying to connect to VPN, open either the VMware Web Client over a slow connection or even connect to a remote Windows desktop to open the VMware Client.
 All of that effort, just because we need to find out if a virtual machine has been deployed, is running or has a high CPU load.
 And that this is happening thousands or million times a day — what a time waste!
 We were determined to sped up and simplify these processes!
 Thus a new VMware vSphere interface is born –

-We´re very proud to release our first OpBot to the community, absolutely free of charge which can be used to read information with respect to your vSphere environment.
+We were very proud to release our first OpBot to the community last year, which can be used to read information with respect to your vSphere environment.

 First, you import a virtual appliance in your environment that consists of a stripped down Debian linux and includes the components for a ChatBot and a VMware vSphere API connection broker.